LAST UPDATED: 19 July 2021

 For a tiny lamb born in an icy paddock, life means bone-chilling cold.
 Too small and weak to keep warm, her mother's efforts to protect her from the wind and rain often aren't enough.
 She'll only live for a few days.

 The Australian meat and wool industry already accepts that up to one in four lambs will die from exposure annually.
 With industry standards not even requiring full shelter, these young lambs and their mums are effectively left unprotected from the elements.
-Some 15 million lambs die every year.
+Estimates of how many Australian lambs die range from 10 million to as many as 15 million (paywall) every year.

 Now, in a push to increase profit margins, a controversial technology is being introduced to ensure mother sheep have even more multiple births.
 Twins and triplets are already not uncommon, and this genetic manipulation can lead to up to six lambs from each birth.